The 7th International Conference on Algorithms, Computing and Systems

 University of Technology Sydney, Australia

-Shui Yu (IEEE F’23) obtained his PhD from Deakin University, Australia, in 2004.
-He is a Professor of School of Computer Science, Deputy Chair of University Research Committee, University of Technology Sydney, Australia.
+Shui Yu is a Professor of School of Computer Science, University of Technology Sydney, Australia.
 His research interest includes Cybersecurity, Network Science, Big Data, and Mathematical Modelling.
-He has published five monographs and edited two books, more than 500 technical papers at different venues, such as IEEE TDSC, TPDS, TC, TIFS, TMC, TKDE, TETC, ToN, and INFOCOM.
-His current h-index is 71.
+He has published seven monographs and edited two books, more than 600 technical papers at different venues, such as IEEE TDSC, TPDS, TC, TIFS, TMC, TKDE, TETC, ToN, and INFOCOM.
+His current h-index is 79.
 Professor Yu promoted the research field of networking for big data since 2013, and his research outputs have been widely adopted by industrial systems, such as Amazon cloud security.
 He is currently serving the editorial boards of IEEE Communications Surveys and Tutorials (Area Editor) and IEEE Internet of Things Journal (Editor).
-He served as a Distinguished Lecturer of IEEE Communications Society (2018-2021).
-He is a Distinguished Visitor of IEEE Computer Society, and an elected member of Board of Governors of IEEE VTS and ComSoc, respectively.
+He is a Distinguished Visitor of IEEE Computer Society, and an elected member of Board of Governors of IEEE VTS and IEEE ComSoc, respectively.
 He is a member of ACM and AAAS, and a Fellow of IEEE.

 IEEE Fellow